 Location & Basic Responsibility Area

 The Jordan Fire Station is located in Jordan, Montana, which is 85 miles north of Miles City, Montana.
-The Jordan Station has one Type 6 engine and five personnel.
+The Jordan Station has two Type 6 engines.

 The Jordan Fire Station responds to wildland fires with direct suppression responsibility on BLM lands in Garfield, McCone, Dawson, and Richland counties.